gosuri/aws-vpc-terraform-post/README.md

 Defining variables for your infrastructure
 ------------------------------------------

-Configurations can be defined in any file with '.tf' extention using terraform syntax or json syntax.
-Its a good practice to start with a `variables.tf` that defines all variables that can be easily changed to tune your infrastructure.
+Configurations can be defined in any file with '.tf' extension using terraform syntax or as json files.
+Its a general practice to start with a `variables.tf` that defines all variables that can be easily changed to tune your infrastructure.
 Create a file called `variables.tf` with the below contents:

 ```
 variable "access_key" {